Roman Ghetto

-The Roman Ghetto or Ghetto of Rome (Ghetto di Roma) was a Jewish ghetto established in 1555 in the Rione Sant'Angelo, in Rome, Italy, in the area surrounded by present-day Via del Portico d'Ottavia, Lungotevere dei Cenci, Via del Progresso and Via di Santa Maria del Pianto, close to the River Tiber and the Theatre of Marcellus.
+The Roman Ghetto or Ghetto of Rome (Ghetto di Roma) was a Jewish ghetto established in 1555 by Pope Paul IV in the Rione Sant'Angelo, in Rome, Italy, in the area surrounded by present-day Via del Portico d'Ottavia, Lungotevere dei Cenci, Via del Progresso and Via di Santa Maria del Pianto, close to the River Tiber and the Theatre of Marcellus.
 With the exception of brief periods under Napoleon from 1808 to 1815 and under the Roman Republics of 1798–99 and 1849, the ghetto of Rome was controlled by the papacy until the capture of Rome in 1870.

 Creation

 The Jewish community of Rome is probably the oldest in the world outside of the Middle East, with a continuous existence from classical times down to the present day.
 The first record of Jews in Rome is in 161 BC, when Jason b.
 Eleazar and Eupolemus b.
 Johanan are said to have gone there as envoys from Judah Maccabee.

+Eugene IV, by the bull Dudum ad nostram audientiam (Aug 8, 1442) ordered the complete separation of Jews and Christians.
+Regarding their separation, article 8 of the bull stated:Inter christianos non habitent sed infra certum viculum seu locum a christianis separati et segregati, extra quem nullatenus mansiones habere valeant, inter se degant.

+Let them not live live among Christians, but within certain streets or place, separated and segregated from Christians; outside of which they may in no way be allowed to have dwellings, let them live among themselves.